 Other source types

-Other audio sources can be managed similarly to radio.
-For example, auxiliary input and Audio CD player.
+Other audio sources can be handled similarly.
+For example, auxiliary input and the Audio CD player.

-A single application may serve several types of sources.
-In such cases, it's highly recommended that a separate MediaBrowserService be created for each kind of source.
-Even in a set-up with multiple served sources or MediaBrowserServices, it's highly recommended you have a single MediaSession within a single application.
+A single application may serve multiple types of sources.
+In such cases, it's recommended you create a separate MediaBrowserService for each type of source.
+Even in a set-up with multiple served sources/MediaBrowserServices, it's strongly recommended to have a single MediaSession within a single application.